- Established: 2018

-Verizon Connect Reveal suits a range of businesses: specialty trades companies; oil, gas and construction; distribution; coach and buses; utilities; and transportation and logistics fleets.
+Verizon Connect Reveal suits a range of businesses: specialty trades companies; oil and gas; distribution; coach and buses; utilities; and transportation and logistics fleets.
+It's a particularly good fit for construction, thanks to its location tracking, safety, and alert features.

 Locality won’t be a concern: As one of the largest fleet management providers in the United States, Verizon Connect has 24 offices around with globe.
 Ten offices are located in North America, in the cities of Aliso Viejo, Atlanta, Austin, Boston, Charlotte, Chicago, San Diego, Scottsdale, Tampa, and Toronto.